BiChong-Jin/SocialMedia-Twitter-Clone/README.md

 For making this project:

-- React is used for the frontend, NextJS is used for routing and server sied rendering, Tailwind for css management, Prisma is used for database management, and MongoDB for backend storage.
+- React for the frontend
+- NextJS for routing and server sied rendering
+- Tailwind for css management
+- Prisma for database management
+- MongoDB for backend storage

 ## Learn More